phetsims/phet-info/doc/core-description-overview.md

 # Examples for each Core Description Options
 - ToDo - What kinds of examples are needed here?

+Example of how to keep the Screen Summary simple:
+ - See the screen summary in ph-scale for a good example of a simple "Current Details".
+   - The screen summary is kept simple by using a binary state describing whether the beaker has a liquid or not.
+   - Additionally, provides a dynamic interaction hint, supporting these two states.

+For each interactive component
+ - Design an accessibleName
+ - Consider accessibleHelpText
+ - Design en entry for each of the other Core Description options for the component listed in [Core Description Options](https://github.com/phetsims/phet-info/blob/main/doc/core-description-options.md)

+For example:
+  - For a slider:
+    - accessibleName
+    - accessibleHelpText (optional)
+    - accessible object response (currently option pdomCreateAriaValueText) (numeric value, rounded to human-readable value)
+    - accessible context response (currently option pdomCreateContextResponseAlert) (if simple)

 # References on how to use a screen reader
 From the description course: [Description Design for Interactive Learning Resources](https://www.coursera.org/learn/description-design-for-interactive-learning-resources):
 - Tip Sheet - [Using VoiceOver with a PhET Sim](https://docs.google.com/document/d/1qz0Dm2lA67tRhgw1GaHVeOSnldBoMj7AT5UE_UaXz1U/edit?tab=t.0#heading=h.rj5etgrq1nf7)